Shoklan/fast-pride/_posts/2021-02-04-Introduction-To-Streamlit.md

 toc: True
 layout: post
 categories: [Python,Data Vis,Data Visualization,sreamlit]
-title: Quick Itroduction to Streamlit
+title: Quick Introduction to Streamlit
 description: You should use this framework too.
 ---